rockman4417/311_wk6_day2_authentication/README.md

   database: 'admin'
 ```

-These will be the same credentials we used to set up a connection in MySQL Workbench.

-Finally, in MySQL Workbench, run the `initialize.sql` script (on the "admin" database) that is included in this project.
+Finally, in MySQL Workbench, run the `initialize.sql` script that is included in this project.
+You will run this on the "admin" database.
+You can simply copy the sql from the file into your MySQL Workbench console.
+Follow the steps under the `imgs` folder if you are having trouble with this.

 ## Overview